 Bloom Pads are spring flowering bulbs that are placed between two pieces of biodegradable paper.

 Here is how to best handle them:

 Your Bloom Pads were just delivered!
 Simply put the bulbs in the vegetable drawer of your fridge.
 Keep them in the pads they came in, and don’t store them with apples or fruit.
 Chill them in the fridge for 12-16 weeks.
 Bring them out of the fridge, planting the entire pad just under the soil surface.
-Be
+Be sure

 This is the time of the year when all citrus grown in cold climates is brought indoors for winter protection.
 There are a few critical considerations that will allow your citrus plant to adapt to being indoors and stay healthy until it is put back outside in the spring.

 The optimal place to over winter a citrus is in a greenhouse that is climate controlled.
 This is rarely available to the average homeowner.
 The process of bringing plants indoors should begin about 3 weeks before expected night-time temperatures reach 35 degrees or less.
 Citrus plants should be brought to a protected location that is well lit but not necessarily full sun.
 A location up against the house is ideal.
 A covered patio works well or just a wall that has good radiant heat coming from the house.
-The idea is to get the pl
+The idea is to get the plant

 Bare root still good to ship until mid-June.

 Bare root plants are dormant and are shipped without any soil on the roots and no leaves on the stems.
 The roots are wrapped in a medium to keep them moist during shipping however.
 The plants will start to grow once they are planted into warm soil and catch up to the plants in your landscape before you know it.